deiadora/quantummagic_site/README.md

 The irreducible minimum.
 Four faces, nothing superfluous.
 Home of the 264 emotional arcs and the Quantum Magic platform.
-Dimension 3 of The Currency Playbook workshop — problem definition.
+Dimension 3 of The Currency Workshop — problem definition.

 ## part of the deiadora ecosystem